-While finding top talent is vital to an organization’s growth, HR managers must provide an effective onboarding process for new hires.
-Without a quality onboarding process, companies can expect lower employee retention rates, lower employee engagement, weak company culture, lower company performance, increased costs, a decrease in revenue, and more employee-related problems for HR.
-Developing a high-quality, awesome onboarding experience will set the tone for new hires and help determine how effective they are when they start.
+While finding top talent is vital to an organization’s growth, HR managers must provide an effective new employee onboarding process.
+Without a quality employee onboarding process, companies can expect lower employee retention rates, lower employee engagement, weak company culture, lower company performance, increased costs, a decrease in revenue, and more employee-related problems for HR.
+Developing a high-quality onboarding process will set the tone for new hires and help determine how effective they are when they start.

 Before Day 1